Guest blogger: Kelsey Nichols

 A lot of apartments won’t provide this information on their website, and calling will ensure that you are getting the most up-to-date information.

 Our foster team is available for advice during this part of the process, too.
-Also, many leasing companies and apartment management offices will allow you to pay a pet deposit by installments rather than all at once, if you ask.
+Also, many leasing companies and apartment management offices will allow you to pay a pet deposit in installments rather than all at once if you ask.

 Next week – more foster stories and tips!